January 5th, 2023

 There are some uncomfortable scenes in the book, particularly Circus’ painful, meandering, and

 philandering path to being a responsible and giving father to Koko, and I think Warrell

 overcompensates for this by presenting a tidily packaged ending, but it does read like the music that

 Reserve your copy by clicking on the book cover image below:

 Your comment will be posted after it is approved.

 Leave a Reply.

 Hello!
 My name is Tom, and I am a librarian here at the Niagara Falls Public Library.
-Welcome to a new, recurring blog post that will come out the 5th of every month, where I answer five questions about a book in our collection.
+Welcome to a recurring blog post that comes out the 5th of every month, where I answer five questions about a book in our collection.